GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Guntaas.
-I work as a research technician II in the [Polineni Lab](https://pediatricallergypulmonary.wustl.edu/items/polineni-lab/) @ Washington University in St. Louis, where I perform computational research pertinent to Cystic Fibrosis (CF).
-I am concurrently a master's student in the Biomedical Informatics program in the Institute for Informatics, Data Science & Biostatistics @ Washington University in St. Louis.
-During this master's, I have performed research with the [Li Lab](https://fuhailiailab.github.io) for development of novel deep learning architecture for inferrence of molecular signaling across disease and cell-states.
+I work as a research technician II in the [Polineni Lab](https://pediatricallergypulmonary.wustl.edu/items/polineni-lab/) @ WashU, where I perform computational research pertinent to Cystic Fibrosis (CF).
+I am concurrently a master's student in the Biomedical Informatics program in [I2DB @ WashU](https://i2db.wustl.edu) .
+As a part of my master's, I perform research with the [Li Lab](https://fuhailiailab.github.io) for development of novel deep learning architecture for inferrence of molecular signaling across disease and cell-states.

 Past Projects (as a Lead)
 - identify optimal insertion sites for a superexon gene editing cure in CF